top of page

 IMG-20250417-WA0011-01.jpeg

-Early in the morning, the flower pushes its way out of the earth.
+Early in the morning, the flower gently pushes its way out of the earth.
 It must be picked as early as

-possible, before the lilac petals fully open.
+possible, before its lilac petals fully open.

-That’s why plucking the threads and gently drying them must be completed indoors on the very day of harvest.
+That’s why plucking the threads and gently drying them must be completed indoors on the very day of harvest.This is a very labor and cost intensive process and the main reason saffron has always had a relatively high prize.
+Saffron in some countries is called red gold.

 pencil1_frame.jpg